Can SleepPhones® Headphones Help Tinnitus?

 Your doctor might also ask you to describe the kinds of noises you're hearing.
 The kinds of sound (or sounds) you hear could pinpoint the underlying cause of your tinnitus.

-Help for tinnitus sufferers
+Help for Tinnitus Sufferers

 If you suffer from tinnitus, you've no doubt wondered how to cure tinnitus.
 Right now, there is no drug that can cure tinnitus.
 However, there are tools that can help tinnitus sufferers.
 They include: